 Who are we?

 In 2019, UNDP built the world’s largest and fastest learning network on sustainable development challenges.
 We are 60 Lab teams covering 78 countries.
 We create actionable intelligence, test solutions with national partners.
 It’s early, but so far we’re winning awards.
+For example, Apolitical's Global Public Service Teams of the Year Award.

 We are part of UNDP’s global policy teams and country offices.
 Our 180 new Lab team members bring bright, unusual talent into the development sector.
 68 percent of us have experience in prototyping; 55 percent can work with citizen generated data; and 29 percent can perform tasks related to artificial intelligence and machine learning.